quicwg/base-drafts/draft-ietf-quic-recovery.md

 set based on the latest RTT information and for the last sent packet in the correct packet number space.

-When ack-eliciting packets are in-flight in multiple packet number spaces, the timer MUST be set for the packet number space with the earliest timeout, except for ApplicationData, which MUST be ignored until the handshake completes;
+When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set for the packet number space with the earliest timeout, except for ApplicationData, which MUST be ignored until the handshake completes;
 see Section 4.1.1 of {{QUIC-TLS}}.
 Not arming the PTO for ApplicationData